Thomas-George-T/Ecommerce-Data-MLOps/README.md

 # GitHub Actions

 Added GitHub Actions on push for all branches including the feature** and main branches.
 On pushing a new commit, triggers a build involving pytest and pylint generating test reports as artefacts.
 This workflow will check for test cases available under `test` for the corresponding codes in `src`.
-It also runs a formatting and code leaks tests ensuring that the codes are readable and well documented for future use.
+By using `pylint`, it also runs a formatting and code leaks tests ensuring that the codes are readable and well documented for future use.
 Only on a successful build, the feature branches can be merged with the main.

+## Testing
-Before pushing code to GitHub, Run the following commands locally to ensure build success
+Before pushing code to GitHub, Run the following commands locally to ensure build success.
+Working on the suggestions by `Pylint` improves code quality.
+Making sure that the test cases are passed by `Pytest` are essential for code reviews and maintaining code quality.

 ```python
 pytest --pylint